The Anxiety Paradox – How We (humans) Unknowingly Make Ourselves Anxious

 2. To force ourselves to do things we don’t want to do but think we should do

 3. We think it would mean something — usually an undesirable trait — if we weren’t anxious.
-We pick up these meanings from outside entities or conclusions we’ve made from past experiences.
+These meanings often originate from outside entities or conclusions drawn from past experiences.

 4. As a reminder that we don’t like something.
 This could be something we’ve done, something someone else has done, or something about ourselves